SelfExplainML/GAMMLI/README.md

 # GAMMLI
-Explainable Recommendation Systems by Generalized Additive Models with Manifest and Latent Interactions
+A Python package for Explainable Recommendation Systems by Generalized Additive Modeling with Manifest and Latent Interactions

 The following environments are required: